These 3-ingredient Baby Banana Pancakes are perfect for baby-led weaning or introducing solid food to babies.

 Then, scoop one tablespoon of baby banana pancake batter and drop it onto the hot griddle.
 Cook the pancakes until the sides start to dry out – about 1-2 minutes.

-Then, flip the pancakes on the other side and keep cooking until golden brown.
+Then, flip the pancakes to the other side and keep cooking until golden brown.

 Cool down on a plate or cooling rack for 10 minutes before offering these weaning pancakes to infants.